disaster-recovery-invest-plan-IT-cybersecurity-Kotori-Technologies

 This is the type of thinking that causes companies to go out of business.
 A white paper published by Quocirca explains why business continuity shouldn't be an extreme case:

-“Aiming for complete business continuity will, in most cases, be too expensive for an organization to afford, and things will always go wrong, so strategy needs to be based on acceptable risk.
-However, a well-crafted disaster recovery strategy, based on well-defined and managed recovery time and point objectives (RTO/RPO), can provide sufficient support for organisations that meets defined corporate risk profiles.”
+"Aiming for complete business continuity will, in most cases, be too expensive for an organization to afford, and things will always go wrong, so strategy needs to be based on acceptable risk.
+However, a well-crafted disaster recovery strategy, based on well-defined and managed recovery time and point objectives (RTO/RPO), can provide sufficient support for organizations that meets defined corporate risk profiles."

 To talk more about this, or anything else, please contact us.
 Thanks.